Spartan Student Installation Instructions for Windows

 |Windows Vista, 7, or 8||60 GB Hard Drive|

 Follow these steps for installation:

-- Go to the Wavefunction's Windows Downloads Page for Spartan and and click the link next to Spartan Student, version 5 That will download a VERY big file, and you have to wait till it is done.
+- Go to the Wavefunction's Spartan for Windows Downloads Page and click the version number link next to Spartan Student V. 6.
+That will download a VERY big file, and you have to wait till it is done.

 - Go to your desktop or start menu and launch the Spartan application

 IMPORTANT NOTE: We use a networked keyserver with a campus-only firewall.
 In English, that means you will only be able to run Spartan if you are getting your internet service from on-campus, or are running VPN.
 If the program asks you to enter your activation code at startup, either it is unable to talk to the keyserver (most likely you are obtaining your IP address from off campus, or have no internet connection) or all of our licenses are in use (a class is using them, on a Tuesday or Thursday, or at night Monday or Wednesday, during a lab section).
 If that happens, please quit (don't answer the question) and try again when you know you are on-campus with a working internet connection, and it is not the time of a normal lab period.